 How To Transfer Ownership Of A Car To A Family Member

-Thinking of giving your car’s ownership to a family member but don’t know where to start?
-Or perhaps someone in your family needs to remove their name from your car's pink slip so you can qualify for a title loan.
-No matter why you need to transfer ownership of a vehicle, we’re here to help you in just that!
+Thinking of transferring ownership of a vehicle to a family member, but don’t know where to start?
+Or perhaps someone in your family needs to remove their name from your car's pink slip so you can get a title loan that requires a vehicle as collateral?
+No matter why you need to transfer vehicle ownership, we’re here to help you with just that!

-For anyone who’s looking to transfer their car’s ownership to a family member for any reason whatsoever, the whole process can seem very confusing!
-Especially if it’s your first time with something like this, you might end up getting confused and ultimately stressed over a lot of things.
-But thankfully, the car transfer procedure is quite simple in most states in the US.
+For anyone looking to transfer their car’s ownership to a family member for any reason, the whole process can seem very confusing.
+You often must deal with your state's DMV and complete multiple documents.
+Especially if it’s your first time with something like this, you might get overwhelmed with a process that should take less than an hour.
+Thankfully, the car transfer procedure is quite simple in most states in the US.

-In this article, we are going to discuss in detail, how you can transfer your car’s ownership to a family member.
-We’re going to simplify what may seem like a jumble of documentation and processes, for you, so stay with us till the end.
+In this article, we will discuss the easiest way to transfer your car’s ownership to a family member.
+We will simplify what may seem like a jumble of documentation and processes for you, so stay with us till the end.
 One thing to note, many of our clients at Highway Title Loans can not get approved for a title loan until they show proof of a vehicle that's titled and registered in their name only.
-Because of that, it's really important for anyone with a cosigner on their car's title to first transfer that ownership to whomever needs the title loan!
-Read on to find out how this process works and the steps you need to follow to get this done quickly!
+Because of that, anyone with a cosigner on their car's title needs to transfer that ownership to whoever needs the title loan!

 Step 1 – Is the Title Transferable?

-First and foremost, it is important that you determine whether or not the car you want to transfer ownership of is actually transferable or not.
-For this, it is essential that you have the car title.
-Note here that only the person who is named on the title can transfer the ownership of the car.
-So if you have the car title in your name, you can simply proceed with the transfer process.
+It's important to determine whether the car you want to transfer ownership of is transferable.
+For this, you must have the actual pink slip for your car.
+Note here that only the person named on the title can transfer the car's ownership.
+So, if you have the car title in your name, you can simply proceed with the transfer process.

-However, there can be cases where the title is actually under the name of a lender or a bank (usually when you have an auto title loan).
-In such a case, you will have to clear your loan balance, contact your lender, and get the car’s title under your name before you can proceed with the transfer.
+However, there can be cases where the title is under the name of a lender or a bank (usually when you have an auto title loan).
+In such a case, you must clear your loan balance, contact your lender, and get the car’s title under your name before proceeding with the transfer.

 In other cases, the car title might be under two people, that is, joint ownership, for example, a husband and wife jointly owning a car.
-If such a car title is to be transferred it is important that both individuals agree to the transfer.
-However if the title reads your name “or” someone else’s name on it, any one individual consent will be enough for the transfer to be legit.
+If such a car title is to be transferred, it is important that both individuals agree to the transfer.
+However, if the title reads “your name “or” someone else’s name on it,” any one individual's consent will be enough for the transfer to be legit.

 Step 2 – Complete the Title Certificate To Transfer The Title Information

-Once it is determined that the car title is transferable and the owner wants to transfer its ownership – the next step is obtaining and completing a title certificate.
-A title certificate allows the recipient to get the car’s title transferred under their name.
-For this, the original owner will have to fill out a car title certificate and then sign it.
-Once that is done, the recipient can take the certificate to their local DVM office and get the ownership transferred.
+Once it is determined that the car title is transferable and the owner wants to transfer ownership, the next step is obtaining and completing a title certificate.
+A title certificate lets you transfer the car’s title into your name.
+The original owner must fill out and sign the certificate.
+Then, the recipient can take the certificate to their local DVM office and get the ownership transferred.

-The steps that the recipient will have to follow to complete the transfer can vary from state to state but they are still quite simple and straightforward.
-It is important to note here that after the title is transferred, the recipient must get the car registered under their name.
+The steps the recipient must follow to complete the transfer can vary from state to state, but they are still relatively straightforward for anyone with a car registered in their name.
+It is important to note that after the title is transferred, the recipient must register the car under their name with the DMV.

 documents needed for a title transfer